facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 Hi, Endilie here :)
 ```

-Since we're going for snapshot and allows people to move (and edit) docs easily inside version.
-The id frontmatter is no longer altered, it's gonna be keep as it is.
-But internally it is set as `version-${version}/${id}`
+Since we're going for snapshot and allow people to move (and edit) docs easily inside version.
+The `id` frontmatter is no longer altered and will remain the same.
+Internally, it is set as `version-${version}/${id}`.

-Essentially, here's what needs to be done on each versioned_docs file:
+Essentially, here are the necessary changes in each versioned_docs file:

 ```yaml {2-3,5}
 ---